PROFILE - Grade 11

 3) both judgments are correct 4) both judgments are incorrect

-1) guaranteeing the rights of indigenous peoples
+1) guaranteeing the rights of small peoples

-2) constitutional consolidation of the national electoral qualification
+2) constitutional fixing national electoral qualification

 3) granting rights to citizens on a national basis

-4) restriction of the use of the national language
+4) restriction of use national language

 1) religious fanaticism

-2) the interpenetration of religions and cultures
+2) interpenetration of religions and cultures

 3) protectionism in the economy